30 Noteworthy Novels Set in Oxford

 A Discovery of Witches by Deborah Harkness

-Oxford’s ancient libraries and alleys provide a vivid backdrop to this blend of magic and history.
+Oxford’s ancient libraries, college quads, and hidden alleys provide a vivid backdrop.

 23. 23